DaXiaoBuGuai/LeapCheckers/README.md

 Hit 'A' for AI mode, where red and black AIs play against each other.

 Using Unity 5.6 and Leap Motion Core Assets: https://developer.leapmotion.com/unity

+Game logic was ported from [gr33nfury/checkers](https://github.com/gr33nfury/checkers), one reason for missing the double-jump functionality.